Tacos! Tacos! Tacos!

 But the tacos… I think about 40 of the restaurants had tacos as one of their three menu items.
 Some booths had all three choices as tacos!
 And I get it… Tacos are easy because you can make them unique by using different meats (lamb, hoisin pork) and the ingredients are minimal, they’re easy to eat while walking, etc… but these restaurants really should’ve collaborated with each other so that half of them weren’t all selling the same thing.

-There were a few standouts that I spent my tickets on:
+There were a few standouts that I spent my tickets on at the Taste of Atlanta:

 From The Shed a Roasted Beet Salad with Goat Cheese… A beautiful purple salad with beets, tomatoes (which turned the color of the beets) and goat cheese.
 Great contrast of flavor.